beankeji-cloud/SLiteIO/doc/en/components.md

 ## Components

-LiteIO consists of six main components:
+SLiteIO consists of six main components:

 1. **Disk-Agent**: The Disk-Agent is installed on each backend node and manages the StoragePool on that node.
 It interacts with the data engine to create and delete volumes and snapshots.
-Additionally, the Disk-Agent reports the status of the StoragePool to the central control and collects volume metrics, which can be exposed as a Prometheus exporter.
+Additionally, the Disk-Agent reports the status of the StoragePool to the control node and provides volume statistics to Prometheus.
 2. **Disk-Controller**: The Disk-Controller is aware of all the StoragePools and Volumes in the cluster.
 Its primary responsibility is to schedule a requested volume to a suitable StoragePool.
-3. **nvmf_tgt**: nvmf_tgt is the data engine based on SPDK, which provides storage abstraction and capabilities such as LVS (Logical Volume Store), LVOL (Logical Volume), aio_bdev, NoF over TCP transport, and NoF subsystems.
-While nvmf_tgt is optional, it is required if applications need storage beyond local disk.
-LiteIO also supports Linux LVM as a data engine, which is sufficient for local storage scenarios.
-4. **nvme-tcp**: nvme-tcp is a kernel module that provides TCP transport for NVMe over fabrics.
-It must be installed on computing nodes.
+3. **nvmf_tcp**: nvme-tcp is a kernel module that provides the NVMe-oF protocol over TCP.
+4. **nvme-tgt**: nvmf_tgt exports LVM volumes as NVMe targets, enabling remote volume access.
-5. **CSI-Driver**: LiteIO's CSI-Driver implements K8S CSI and is deployed as a DaemonSet pod on computing nodes.
-It utilizes nvme-cli tools to connect to backend storage.
+5. **CSI-Driver**: SLiteIO's CSI-Driver implements K8S CSI and is deployed as a DaemonSet pod on computing nodes.
+It utilizes the lvm and nvme-cli toolchains to connect to backend storage.
 6. **CSI-Controller**: The CSI-Controller is a central service that handles the creation and deletion of PVs.

-Overall, LiteIO's architecture provides a scalable and efficient approach to cloud-native block storage.
+Overall, SLiteIO's architecture provides a scalable and efficient approach to cloud-native block storage.
 By utilizing multiple components and interfaces, LiteIO offers a flexible and configurable solution for various storage scenarios.

-TODO IMAGE HERE

 ## Concepts